Does Residency Cost Money? Here’s What to Expect for Applications & Interviews

 The first step in the application process is to obtain a token to access the Electronic Residency Application Service (ERAS).
 An ERAS token is free for U.S. medical students, while the Educational Commission for Foreign Medical Graduates (ECFMG) token fee is $165.
 A token gives you access to the interface to begin working on your personal statement, input your work and research experiences, and upload letters of recommendation.

 You should work on trying to finalize your application in the first two weeks of September.
-The first day you can submit your materials for the upcoming 2022-2023 cycle is September 7th.
-You can submit materials until September 28th, but it’s always a good idea to submit early for peace of mind.
+The first day you can submit your materials for the upcoming 2025 application season is September 4th.
+Residency programs will start reviewing them on September 25th.
+It’s always a good idea to submit your application early for peace of mind.

 The fee to submit your application depends on the number of programs you apply to.
-The cost for the first ten programs per specialty is $99.
-If you apply to more than 10 programs, you then pay an additional amount per program.
-This rate ranges from $19 to $26, which increases with the number of programs.
-You can find more information on ERAS application fees and use a cost calculator on the AAMC website.
+The cost for the first 30 programs per specialty is $11 per application. .
+If you apply to more than 30 programs per specialty, you then pay $30 per application.
+You can find more information on ERAS application fees on the AAMC website.

 Because it’s increasingly expensive to apply to additional programs, be honest with yourself about how many applications you submit.
 Recent research from the AAMC identifies points of diminishing returns sorted by type of applicant, specialty, and board exam performance beyond which applying to more programs does not make a difference.
 In other words, applying to every program within a given specialty becomes both expensive and ineffective.
 You shouldn’t overly limit the number of programs where you send your application, but you also shouldn’t overapply in an attempt to increase your chance of matching.